code-star/slides/slides/graphql-for-microservices-2016-05.md

 ##

-We gain *flexibility* by merging services, but we introduce a *hard coupling* between the query service and other services.
-We also need to actively *maintain* a schema
+- *Hard coupling* between the query service and other services
+-  Also need to actively *maintain* a schema

 Is it worth it?
 Yes:

+- Merging services is done in a transparent way
+- Coupling is not added, but moved
 - The APIs don't change that much
 - Schema easy to write and maintain
 - Integration testing alerts from API changes